-Please refer to note 4(m) "Revenue" for accounting policy and note 6(p) "Revenue from contracts with customers" for further information.
+Please refer to note 4(m) "Revenue" for accounting policy and note 6(o) "Revenue from contracts with customers" for further information.

-Description of the key audit matter
+Description of the key audit matter:

-The Company is an over-the-counter company that involves public interests where investors pay high attention to its operating performance.
+Inergy Technology Inc. ("the Company") is an over-the-counter company that involves public interests where investors pay high attention to its operating performance.
 Therefore, revenue recognition has been identified as our key audit matter.

-How the matter was addressed in our audit
+How the matter was addressed in our audit: